lazyweirdo/osm-ipfs-proxy/README.md

 For now, you can try a live demo here: http://pulsartronic.duckdns.org/ don’t expect speed, specially if it is the first time your region is accessed.
 Gateway list is short and sometimes they fail.
 It basically access links like this one http://pulsartronic.duckdns.org/tile.php?z=7&x=66&y=46 for every tile it needs.

+Play around with it a while, change zoom level, reload, change location ... it would help data replication and speed